mahoney1/docs/commercial-paper-report-deltas-meta.md

     }

 ```
 You'll notice that it calls the existing `getHistory` function (in the Query class, in `query.js`) - this uses an iterator to get the full history of the paper.
 Next, it calls a function `getDeltas` (also from `query.js` - a function that doesn't exist - yet!).
 This latter function is responsible for resolving the 'deltas', after the paper was initially issued.
-We'll add this function in the next step.
+We'll add this 'utility' function in the next step.

-Note that once you've pasted this into VSCode, the `ESLinter` (ie if enabled) may report a problem in the `Problems` pane.
+3. Note that once you've pasted this into VSCode, the `ESLinter` (ie if it is enabled) may report a problem in the `Problems` pane.
 You can easily rectify the formatting issues by in the problems pane at the bottom by choosing `right-click....` then  `Fix all auto-fixable issues` - likewise, it will remove all trailing spaces if any are reported (ref. line number reported).

-Once you've completed the formatting task, save your file (choose Save from the menu or hit CONTROL and S as a shortcut to save your file).
+4. Once you've completed the formatting task, save your file (choose Save from the menu or hit CONTROL and S as a shortcut, to save your file).

-## Step 2.
+### Step 2.
 Add the `getDeltas` query worker function to the Query class in `query.js`

-1. Click on the source file `lib/query.js` and open it - add the following 'worker' functions as shown below - it will get the deltas and also to return the data (to the main `queryDeltas` function), in a JSONified form suitable for passing on to our `tabulator` HTML client app.
+1. Click on the source file `lib/query.js` and open it - add the following 'worker' functions as instructed below - it will get the deltas and also to return the data (to the main `queryDeltas` function), in a JSONified form suitable for passing on to our `tabulator` HTML client app.

 AFTER the existing `getHistory` function - and BEFORE the 'closing' brace (immediately before `module.exports` line) - paste the following two functions: